Quillen cohomology of enriched operads: Operadic tangent categories

 (ii) The claim about the fibrancy immediately follows by definition.
-Now, if $\P$ is cofibrant as an object of $\Op(\mathcal{S})$ then it is so as an object of $\Op_C(\cS)$, similarly as the first claim of the above paragraph.
-For the converse direction, by the last claim of (i), it suffices to show that the initial $C$-colored operad $\I_C$ is also cofibrant as an object of $\Op(\cS)$.
-Notice that a map in $\Op(\cS)$, from $\I_C$ to a given operad $\O$, is fully characterized by a map from $C$ to the set of colors of $\O$.
-The claim hence follows by the fact that any trivial fibration in $\Op(\cS)$ has underlying map between colors being surjective.
+We now prove the claim about cofibrancy.
+It can be shown that ${\L}$ detects cofibrant objects, similar to how we verify it on cofibrations.
+For the converse direction, since ${\L}$ already preserves cofibrations, we just need to show that the initial $C$-colored operad $\I_C$ is also cofibrant as an object of $\Op(\cS)$.
+Notice that a map in $\Op(\cS)$ from $\I_C$ to an operad $\O$ is fully characterized by a map from $C$ to the set of colors of $\O$.
+The claim hence follows by the fact that any trivial fibration in $\Op(\cS)$ has a surjective underlying map between colors.